josalvdel1/CompleteSpinner/README.md

 ```

-Spinner layout is compose of **parent View**, that represent the container of the Spinner.
-And, an **AutoCompleteTextView**, where is going to be shown the selected object.
+Spinner layout is compose of: **parent View**, that represents the container of the Spinner, and an **AutoCompleteTextView**, where is going to be shown the selected object.
 Then, it's possible to add some extra views to customize the Spinner.
 ```xml
       <LinearLayout
         android:id="@+id/ll_spinner_container"